hassio-addons/repository-updater/README.md

 ## Known issues and limitations

-- The tool is currently unable to add "new" add-ons to the repository.
-  The initial add-on configuration must be added manually.
 - The README template is currently mandatory in future releases this will be made optional.
 - Any kind of testing and linting... is missing...